enkidevs/curriculum/python/core/meet-python/why-learn-python.md

 ## Revision

-How much Python code is usually required to write the same task compared to C++ code? ???
+Python is the preferred language for ???.

-- `Up to 10 times less`
+- data science
-- `Up to 5 times less`
+- making games
-- `3–5 times less`
+- web design
-- `Roughly equal`
+- APIs

 ---